Gallium(III) chloride

 Gallium(III) chloride is an inorganic chemical compound with the formula GaCl3 which forms a monohydrate, GaCl3*H2O.
-Solid gallium(III) chloride is a deliquescent colorless crystals and exists as a dimer with the formula Ga2Cl6.
+Solid gallium(III) chloride is a deliquescent with colorless crystals and exists as a dimer with the formula Ga2Cl6.
 It is colourless and soluble in virtually all solvents, even alkanes, which is unusual for a metal halide.
 It is the main precursor to most derivatives of gallium and a reagent in organic synthesis.

 As a Lewis acid, GaCl3 is milder than aluminium chloride.
 It is also easier to reduce than aluminium chloride.
 The coordination chemistry of Ga(III) and Fe(III) are similar, so gallium(III) chloride has been used as a diamagnetic analogue of ferric chloride.

 Preparation

 Gallium(III) chloride can be prepared from the elements by heating gallium metal in a stream of chlorine at 200 °C and purifying the product by sublimation under vacuum.